Arts Education Mini-Grant

 - Key Staff Bios: Short bios (2-3 sentences) of the primary administrative and artistic personnel, including contracted artists, who will be involved in the grant activity.

-- Contracted Personnel Resume(s): Upload resumes for all contracted personnel to be paid with grant funds including contracted consultants/facilitators (Objective 1 projects) and/or professional artists (Objective 2 projects).
+- Contracted Personnel Resume(s): Upload resumes for all contracted personnel to be paid with grant funds including contracted facilitators and/or professional artists.
+If contracting with an organization, a link to the organization’s website may be provided in lieu of a resume.

 - Schedule: Include a detailed schedule of all project dates and activities related to the project.

-- Sample Lesson Plan (Objective 2 Projects Only): Upload a sample lesson plan outlining steps of one lesson providing hands-on arts instruction and learning, including state curriculum standards, methods of assessment, and materials.
+- (Objective 2 Projects Only): Upload a sample lesson plan outlining steps of one lesson providing hands-on arts-integrated learning, including state curriculum standards, methods of assessment, and materials.

-- Corporate Annual Report: Only nonprofit organizations with 501(c)3 status upload this document.
-In lieu of the report required to be filed annually with the Secretary of State’s Office, you may also submit a copy of the email verification issued by the Secretary of State’s Office or a copy of the online verification sheet maintained by the Secretary of State’s Office found here.
+- Corporation Annual Report: Only nonprofit organizations with 501(c)3 status will be prompted to upload this document (as required to be filed annually with the Secretary of State’s Office).
+In lieu of the report, you may also submit a copy of the email verification issued by the Secretary of State’s office or a copy of the online verification sheet maintained by the Secretary of State’s Office found here.
+Entities of government do NOT submit.

-If applicable, create and upload the following document in the Documents section (below the Required Documents section) of your Rolling Grant Application in the Online Grants System.
+If applicable, create and upload the following document in the Documents section of your Rolling Grant Application in the Online Grants System.
 Please note that you will NOT be prompted to upload Optional Support Material but are welcome to do so.